Inference Gateway CLI

 infer init | Initialize project configuration |

-infer status | Check gateway health |
+infer status | Check gateway health and resource usage |

-infer chat | Interactive chat session |
+infer chat | Interactive chat session (TUI) |

 infer agent <task> | Autonomous task execution |